JanMoo/Crudwire/README.md

 ### routes
 Standard crudwire is configured to be served on the route yourwebsite.example/crudwire.
 This prefix can be changed by publishing the config.

-Now you can add an ENV variables to .env.
-CRUDWIRE_PREFIX which can be set to whatever you like. e.g: CRUDWIRE_PREFIX=example => yourwebsite.example/crudwire is where you will find the user overview.
+Now you can add an `ENV` variables to .env `CRUDWIRE_PREFIX` which can be set to whatever you like.

+e.g: `CRUDWIRE_PREFIX=example` => yourwebsite.example/crudwire is where you will find the user overview.

 The routes used by Crudwire are the following:
 | route              | name             | method    |